 Fluidized Bed Drying

 Provide a safer, more reliable, more flexible technology for drying digested/undigested municipal biosolids to Class A levels.
-State of Development: Innovative

 Three plants in Europe are currently operating using this technology.
 It is used in other industrial applications in the U.S.